pkumarbezavada/frontend-assessment/README.md

 ### instructions
 - Tools: feel free to add your favorite libs, only requirement is angular 6/angular cli application shell already generated for you
 - Design: style the contacts widget however you'd like.
 Know scss?
 Want to use Bill Murray profile pics?
 Show us you can style ui using web components.
-[Style ideas here](https://goo.gl/oSdpiW)
+[Style ideas here](https://goo.gl/oSdpiW).
+You can also just grab bootstrap or material if you like.
 - Behavior requirements:
   - display list of 10 contacts
   - ability to add a new contact to the list